 I agree with many speakers who have said that we need to do a great deal more.
 Even the national development plan will only get us half way there.
 We need to deliver it and underpin it with many micro policies that make the difference.
 That is the work I have to do.

 I thank the Deputies for wishing me well.
 Even those critical of what the Government is doing have generally wished me a fair wind in seeking to evolve policy in this area.
 I look forward to working with Deputies across the House.
 There is no doubt that this cannot be delivered by Government.
-There is no solution in Adelaide Road no more than in Merrion Street that will solve this.
+There is no solution in Adelaide Road no more than in Merrion Street that will solve this matter.
 This has to be solved by engagement right across our community.
 That is one thing we will have to work on in particular.
 This is about far more than economics and economic tools.
 I am familiar with economic tools.
 They are part of the familiar toolbox of public policy but they will not be enough.
 Those who spoke about engaging with communities and getting bottom-up initiatives are absolutely right.
 This will not happen by top-down change; it has to be a partnership.
 It will be difficult to forge because none of this is easy.
-If it were easy, it would have been done long ago – that is the reality.
+If it were easy, it would have been done long ago - that is the reality.
 This is difficult stuff.
 We have to persuade people to do things differently.
 Yet, the prize is extraordinary.

 I will go back to this point.
 This was very much underlined in Katowice during the week.
 I hope to be back there next week to see a rulebook concluded in the final negotiations.
 One point made there was stark.
 I have said it previously and I repeat it now.
 The window is closing quickly for us to do anything about this.
 We have an opportunity now.
 If we let this slip while we are in a position to address it, we will have seriously failed the next generation and failed in our responsibilities to people who are far poorer than we are.

 The second point is more encouraging.
 Most of the technologies we need are either developed or in development.
 We are not asking an impossible thing.
 The transition will be difficult but at the end of the transition we will have a better more connected community, a healthier way of living and a better management of the scarce resources of the earth that we are responsible for husbanding.
 There is an incredible prize as well as major challenge at stake.
-I hope that by working together with all Members, especially those of the all-party Oireachtas Committee on Climate Action and Environment, we can come forward with a package that will not only draw substantial support but also impact on the major changes we have to make.
+I hope that by working together with all Members, especially those of the all-party Oireachtas Joint Committee on Communications, Climate Action and Environment, we can come forward with a package that will not only draw substantial support but also impact on the major changes we have to make.